-A meeting report summarizing the review discussion and recommendation will be prepared by the SO and distributed to applicants, along with anonymized reviewer reports, as part of the Notification of Decision (NOD) from OICR.
+A meeting report summarizing the review discussion and recommendation for each application will be prepared by an SO and distributed to applicants, along with anonymized reviewer reports, as part of the Notification of Decision (NOD) from OICR.

-OICR intends to provide NOD letters to all applicants by early December 2021.
-Successful applications will receive a Notice of Award outlining next steps in order to accept the award and establish a funding agreement.
+OICR intends to provide NOD letters to all applicants by early December 2022.
+Funding will be retroactive to December 1, 2022 for successful applicants.
+Applications recommended for funding will receive a Notice of Award outlining next steps in order to accept the award and establish a funding agreement.